bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 >
 > – [Red Hot Chili Peppers][song]

+We walked for a few hours around the absolutely stunning UC ~~Summer Camp~~ Santa Cruz campus.

 # Sunday, May 12th – Trip 2/2

 Then I rushed to return the car at SFO – needlessly so, as I later learned.

-I dropped Nils in Fremont and drove the Dumbarton bridge.
+I dropped off Nils in Fremont and drove the Dumbarton bridge.

 > **Mistake made**
 >